Abstractions for create business logic

 - ProcessAsSubprocess: Use any process as a subprocess.

-- InitMapper: Simplifies process initialization with attribute mapping from the context.
+- InitMapper: Simplifies process initialization by mapping attributes from the context to processor arguments.

 - ProcessAttr: Retrieve attributes from the process context or directly from the process.